-For years I’ve read about how galette’s are “the lazy person’s pie,” especially lovable for their low-maintenance rolling and folding, etc. Except I just couldn’t get it right.
-The first time I tried making galette I filled the crust up before transferring it to a baking sheet, and I basically wrecked it when it came time to transfer.
-The next few times my proportion of filling to crust was always off (usually, there wasn’t enough crust to go around).
+In spite of everything I read, I just couldn’t the knack of galettes.
+The first time I tried making one I filled the crust up before transferring it to a baking sheet.
+When it came time to transfer it, I wrecked it completely.
+The next few times my proportion of filling to crust was off.
+Usually, there wasn’t enough crust to go around.

 You only grow as a cook if you allow yourself to mess up.
-That’s the spirit that guided me as I made one more attempt at galettes this summer: I told myself that it was all just an experiment and it didn’t matter if it was a dud.
-After all, it wouldn’t be my first.
+That’s the spirit that guided me as I made one more attempt at galettes this summer.
+I told myself that each bake was practice, and so it didn’t matter if I messed up.
+Needless to say, that’s when things came together.

 If you’re new to galettes or have had a hard time with them, the way I did, maybe follow this recipe closely for your first attempt.
 After that, though, you’ll probably have more delicious finished products if you take the time to make this whole process your own.